getlift/lift/docs/comparison.md

 # Why should I choose Lift ?

+## Criterion

 In order to achieve Lift goals, we first draw a picture of the current AWS serverless ecosystem.
-We chose to focus on 3 mail evaluation criterion to rate existing solutions.
+We chose to focus on 3 main evaluation criterion to rate existing solutions.

 ### Onboarding